shentonfreude/compose-ecs-flask-psql/README.rst

 don't know what it was missing, but deploying and using ``vpc-defaulty.yml`` fixed my problem.

+I was even able to remove the ``networks.driver: bridge`` that mreferre's YELB repo indicates is critical, thought the ECS deploy says it's ignored.
+I believe this is because Fargate always uses ``awsvpc`` networking.

 I hope this repo and lessons learned the hard way may help someone else.